-- 1. Collaborate with Student, Teacher, Building Administrator, and Parent Organizations, School Safety Personnel and other School Personnel to develop a Code of Conduct that clearly defines expectations for the conduct of students, school personnel and visitors on school property and at school functions. - 2.
-Adopt and review at least once each year the district's Code of Conduct to evaluate the Code's effectiveness and the fairness and consistency of its implementation. - 3.
-Lead by example by conducting Board of Education meetings in a professional, respectful, courteous manner.
+- 1. Collaborate with student, teacher, administrator, and parent organizations, school safety personnel and other school personnel to develop a code of conduct that clearly defines expectations for the conduct of students, district personnel and visitors on school property and at school functions. - 2.
+Adopt and review at least once every year the district's code of conduct to evaluate the code's effectiveness and the fairness and consistency of its implementation.